 The East Asian Journal of Business Management (EAJBM) is an official and public journal published by the KODISA.
-The EAJBM is an international peer-reviewed journal, which is devoted to Business economics and Business management, and interdisciplinary topics.
-The journal is published four issues per year quarterly in full English.
-The mission of EAJBM is to bring together the latest theoretical and empirical Business economics and management research in international markets.
-The journal audience includes: business school academics and researchers, economists, social scientists, international business persons, and policy makers, as well as managers from both for profit and not for profit corporations.
+The EAJBM is an international peer-reviewed journal devoted to contemporary issues of business and management in East Asia.
+The journal is published four issues per year (quarterly) in English.
+The mission of EAJBM is to bring together the latest theoretical and empirical business and management research in East Asian countries.

 1.2.
 Submission declaration